TFRank: Think-Free Reasoning Enables Practical Pointwise LLM Ranking: Results and Analysis

 \subsection{Further Optimization with GRPO}

 To explore the performance ceiling of TFRank, we introduced the GRPO training strategy.
-As shown in Table~\ref{tab:bright_yesno_grpo_pytrec_eval}, for models of 1.7B and larger, applying GRPO training with a small amount of data after full SFT (SFT+GRPO) yields limited but consistent performance gains.
-Interestingly, on the 0.6B model, directly training with the full dataset using GRPO results in better performance (19.3 on NDCG@10) than first performing full SFT followed by full GRPO (SFT+GRPO$^{\ddagger}$, 18.4).
-This may be because GRPO can explore a broader policy space than SFT, thus finding a better optimization path for smaller models.
+As shown in Table~\ref{tab:bright_yesno_grpo_pytrec_eval}, 1.7B and 8B models show small but consistent gains when GRPO is applied after SFT.
+Interestingly, across the full Qwen3 series, directly applying full-data GRPO yields significant improvements over SFT or SFT+GRPO.
+This may be because Qwen3 models, as reasoning-oriented LLMs, can better exploit GRPO’s broader policy exploration to discover more optimal reasoning and ranking strategies than standard SFT.
 However, this performance improvement comes at a significant training cost.
 As depicted in Figure~\ref{fig:training_time_performance}, the training duration for GRPO far exceeds that of SFT.
 For example, the cost of full GRPO training on the 0.6B model (approx. 200 hours) is much higher than that of training a superior-performing 8B SFT model (approx. 8 hours).
 Therefore, while increasing model scale via SFT or increasing the amount of GRPO data can both effectively boost performance, they represent a trade-off between computational resources and time.